You need an individual guarantee or Customs Comprehensive Guarantee (CCG) authorisation to enter goods into a customs procedure and defer duty.

 - temporary storage

 Apply for a CCG if you need a new deferment account to cover your customs duties.
-You won’t need to provide the security until you’ve been told by HMRC that you’ve been authorised to have a customs duty deferment account.
+You will not need to provide the security until you’ve been told by HMRC that you’ve been authorised to have a customs duty deferment account.

-You don’t need a CCG if you only operate an Excise Payment Security System account and don’t have any customs activities.
+You do not need a CCG if you only operate an Excise Payment Security System account and do not have any customs activities.

 How to apply for a CCG